 His Word provides eternal encouragement.
 His word is powerful and energizing.
 His Word is living and active and renews and restores my weary heart and soul.
 In His Word, I find real strength!

 - With my voice I cry out to the Lord; with my voice I plead for mercy to the Lord.
 I pour out my complaint before him; I tell my trouble before him.
 When my spirit faints within me, you know my way! —Psalm 142:1-3

 - Trust in him at all times, O people; pour out your heart before him; God is a refuge for us.
 Selah. —Psalm 62:8

 - Out of my distress I called on the Lord; the Lord answered me and set me free. —Psalm 118:5

 - Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need. —Hebrews 4:16

 Prayer is our refuge.
 We can pour out our hearts to God at any moment, in any place.
 He hears our cry.
-He knows our heart.
-He instructs us to prayer without ceasing.
+He knows our hearts.
+He instructs us to pray without ceasing.
 Jesus is seated at the right hand of God, living ever to make intercession for us.
 (Hebrews 6:19-20) We may draw near and find grace to help in our time of need.
 Prayer is our sanctuary.

 #3 We Find Strength in His Presence: